isomerpages/moe-alexandrapri/_about-us/ALPS 10th Anniversary/eHeritage Site.md

 <p>Please check out our <a href="https://sites.google.com/moe.edu.sg/alps10-year-heritage/home" rel="noopener noreferrer nofollow" target="_blank">10 Year Anniversary eHeritage Website</a> to
 see our school's story.
 You'll find photos, stories, and important moments from the last decade.</p>
-<p>Celebrating a Decade of Excellence</p>
+<h4>Celebrating a Decade of Excellence</h4>
-<p>2023 marks the 10th anniversary of our school, a milestone that invites
+<p><strong>2023 marks the 10th anniversary of our school, a milestone that invites us to reﬂect </strong>on
-us to reﬂect on a decade of growth, achievements, and cherished memories.
+a decade of growth, achievements, and cherished memories.
 Starting in 2014 with just one level of Primary 1 students, we have grown and glowed into a vibrant school community dedicated to nurturing young minds and fostering a love for learning.</p>
 <h4>A Journey of Growth and Achievement</h4>
 <p>Over the past ten years, our school has made remarkable strides in academic
 excellence, core curricular activities, and community engagement.
 Our students